microsoftgraph/microsoft-graph-devx-content/README.md

 1. Clone this repo (*microsoft-graph-devx-content*) in your local machine.
 2. Navigate to the file *sample-queries.json* in the *sample-queries* folder.
 3. Open the file *sample-queries.json* on your favourite editor (e.g VS Code)
-4. Add the queries at the end of the list right before the closing square bracket **]** in the following format. <br>
+4. If you are adding a new category (workload) sample (e.g. Teams, Excel), add the queries at the end of the list right before the closing square bracket **]** in the following format.
+However, if you are adding a sample query to an existing category, find it on the document and add the query next to the other queries in that category. <br>
 GET example <br>
 >      {
 >       "id": "76ecc500-897d-4a5e-a15c-0f6702a43d32",